 Some of the U.S.’s biggest engineering employers made bleak announcements today that could have a profound effect on technical workers.

-in the manned space program by 2010, while NASA could eliminate as many as 8,000 contractor jobs said it will close a Texas-based computer plant, which is likely to eliminate 900 jobs very soon.
-Dell Inc.
+The Associated Press reported that NASA could eliminate as many as 8,000 contractor jobs in the manned space program by 2010, while Dell Inc. said it will close a Texas-based computer plant, which is likely to eliminate 900 jobs very soon.

-.
-Meanwhile, General Motors Corp.’s sales dropped 19% during February announced a 10% decline, while Toyota reported a 14% drop and Ford Motor Co. declined 19% in February.
+Also today, The Wall Street Journal reported that General Motors Corp.’s sales dropped 19% during February.
+Meanwhile, Toyota announced a 10% decline, while Ford Motor Co. reported a 14% drop and Chrysler LLC declined 19% in February.

 GM, Ford, and Toyota are recognized as three of the biggest engineering employers in the world, while NASA, Dell and Chrysler are among the largest in the U.S.